 - a.
 All markers are to follow the instructions given by the Chief Butts Officer (CBO) or if more than 10 targets are in use at any one time, markers within a group of 10 targets are to follow the instruction of the Deputy Butts Officer (DBO). - b.
-All markers are to remain under cover of the gallery at all times during live firing and when the gallery screen/flag is lowered. - (1) Movement out of the gallery, across the drain or trench is prohibited when live firing is in progress and when the gallery screen/flag is lowered. - c.
-Under no circumstances are markers to use the target shed toilets or port-aloos provided while live firing is in progress. - (1) Provisions for markers to use the toilets will be made during planned cease fires throughout the day's activity. - d.
-While operating within the gallery, all markers are to wear: - (1) Appropriate hearing protection provided (as details in paragraph 29.
-"Hearing Protection" to Chapter 2) during live firing. - (2) Fully enclosed sturdy footwear at all times. - (3) Safety glasses or prescription glasses at all times. - e.
-While operating targets, all markers are to be constantly aware of: - (1) Maintaining their feet away from the bottom target frame apron when lowering a target. - (2) Insure the target frame back latches (holding a target in the raised position) are being used and are operating at all times. - 52.
-Cross-lane Firing.
-Cross-lane firing is permitted on Seddon Range under the following conditions: - a.
+All personnel in the Butts are to remain on the gallery side of the trench at all times during live firing and when the gallery screen/flag is lowered. - c.
+Under no circumstances are markers to use port-a-loos provided while live firing is in progress.
+Provisions for markers to use these toilets will be made during planned cease fires throughout the day's activity.
+Toilets in the target shed can be accessed during live firing. - d.
+While operating within the gallery, all markers are to wear: - (1) Fully enclosed sturdy footwear at all times. - (2) Safety glasses or prescription glasses at all times. - (3) Markers and staff within the gallery will wear a minimum of class 5 hearing protection when firing is in progress. - e.
+While operating targets, all markers are to be constantly aware of:

+- (1) Maintaining their feet away from the bottom target frame apron when lowering a target. - (2) Ensure the target frame back latches (holding a target in the raised position) are being used and are operating at all times.

+59. Cross-lane Firing (Wind Flag Line).
+Cross-lane firing is permitted on Seddon Range under the following conditions:

+a.
 500yd and 600yd Firing Mounds.
 At the 500yd and 600yd firing mounds, firers allocated lanes next to a wind flag line may be permitted to fire cross-lane up to a maximum of one target.
 This results in the person firing from the normal firing position number 19 engaging target number 20 and the person firing from target number 20 engaging target number 19.
 The following table shows the permitted cross-lane situations occurring during NRANZ and WRA live firing activities.

 Target Number 20 19 22 21 30 29 32 31 Normal Firing Position 19 20 21 22 29 30 31 32 b.
 800yd, 900yd and 1,000yd Firing Mounds.
 At the 800yd, 900yd and 1,000yd firing mounds, firers allocated firing lanes next to a wind flag line may be permitted to fire cross-lane up to a maximum of two targets.
-This results in the person firing from the normal firing position number 18 engaging target number 20 and the person firing from target number 20 engaging target number 18.
-The following table shows the permitted cross-lane situations occurring during NRANZ live firing activities.
+This results in the person firing from the normal firing position number 18 engaging target number 20 and the person firing from target number 20 engaging target number 18.The following table shows the permitted cross-lane situations occurring during NRANZ live firing activities.